chiefenne/ATTINY85-RC-Receiver-Decoder/README.md

 C:\Program Files (x86)\Arduino\hardware\tools\avr\bin\avrdude.exe
 ~~~

-To get the right settings for the fuses tools like [engbedded](http://www.engbedded.com/fusecalc) are very helpful.
+To get the right settings for the fuses, tools like [engbedded](http://www.engbedded.com/fusecalc) are very helpful.
 A typical setting for the fuses would be:

 ~~~
 LOW:       0x62